Our Response to

 Frequently Asked Questions

 Agemark’s communities were early adapters of best practices related to COVID-19.
-For example, in late February we began enhancing our policies related to infectious diseases with a goal to prevent the spread of COVID-19 into our communities.
-We increased sanitization of facilities; requested that families, friends, care partners, and business partners not visit if they were experiencing any signs of illness; and encouraged more robust handwashing and personal hygiene per CDC guidelines.
-By mid-March, we instructed all communities to cease resident outings and restrict all visitors, only allowing essential care personnel into our communities.
-Further, all essential care personnel began a screening process upon entering our buildings, which included screening for fever and a review of personal protective equipment.
-In addition, all admissions were paused.
-Shortly thereafter, all of our communities discontinued group activities and communal dining, implemented (at least) 6-feet of social distancing between residents, and offered in-room dining.
+In late February we began enhancing our policies related to infectious diseases with a goal to prevent the spread of COVID-19 into our communities.
+These policies were implemented initially in March, and several improvements were made to reflect updated guidelines from the CDC, CMS, ACHA, and NCAL.
+Policies included increased sanitization of facilities; limiting visitors, screening all who entered the building and encouraging robust handwashing and personal hygiene per CDC guidelines.
+By mid-March, all communities ceased resident outings and restricted all visitors, allowing only essential care personnel into our communities.
+By end of March, communities discontinued group activities and communal dining, implemented (at least) 6-feet of social distancing between residents and offered in-room dining.
+In April, the company gained the ability to do regular testing for employees and residents.

 Are you limiting visitors?